Enterprise-CMCS/managed-care-review/docs/technical-design/endpoints.md

 # Endpoints

 There are two ways that we create endpoints in our app.
-One uses GraphQL, the other creates handlers for AWS Lambda.
+One uses GraphQL, the other creates AWS Lambda handlers.

 When we want to fetch or update information relevant to the app itself--think of submissions, or user info--we'll typically use GraphQL.